What's New and Changed in Tableau Server

-New in version 2020.4
+New in version 2021.1

-New features and enhancements related to web authoring and interacting with views on the web are listed in What's New in Tableau for Users(Link opens in a new window) and Web Authoring and Tableau Desktop Feature Comparison(Link opens in a new window).
+New features and enhancements related to web authoring and interacting with views on the web are listed in What's New Tableau Desktop and Web Authoring(Link opens in a new window).
 For topics related to web authoring and interacting with views, see Using Tableau on the Web(Link opens in a new window).

 Server or site administrator

 Beginning with version 2021.1, you can integrate predictions directly into Tableau views and dashboards using models deployed by Einstein Discovery in Salesforce.
 For an introduction to Einstein Discovery in Tableau, see Integrate predictions from Einstein Discovery into Tableau in What's New in Tableau Desktop and Web Authoring help.
 Also see the Einstein Discovery in Tableau(Link opens in a new window) page and demo(Link opens in a new window) on tableau.com(Link opens in a new window).

 To use Einstein Discovery predictions on Tableau Server, some server configuration is required.
 For more details, see Configure Einstein Discovery Integration.
 For information on required licenses, access, and permissions in Salesforce and Tableau, see Requirements for access(Link opens in a new window).

 For information on how to configure and use Einstein Discovery predictions in workbooks and dashboards, see Integrate Einstein Discovery Predictions in Tableau(Link opens in a new window) in Tableau Desktop and Web Authoring help.